richardvenneman/appsignal-docs/source/support/debugging.html.md

 #### STDOUT log message breakdown

-For STDOUT loggers the AppSignal gem prefixes a recognizable "appsignal" prefix to the message so that specific AppSignal messages can be grepped in the parent process' log output.
+For STDOUT loggers the AppSignal Ruby gem prefixes a recognizable "appsignal" prefix to the message so that specific AppSignal messages can be grepped in the parent process' log output.

 ```
 [2016-10-19T11:06:18 (process) #11329][DEBUG] appsignal: Starting appsignal